execonline-inc/CooperTS/packages/collections/README.md

 ### `findPayload`

-This function has a curried and non-curried form that accepts an ID and a list of payloads of a `{ payload: { id: number } }` interface and returns the first payload with the matching ID as a `Maybe`.
+`findPayload` accepts an ID and a list of payloads of a `{ payload: { id: number } }` interface and returns the first payload with the matching ID as a `Maybe`.

+This function has a curried and non-curried form

 ```ts
 import { findPayload } from '@execonline-inc/collections';